 The best vanilla cupcakes

-I use this base recipe for several cupcakes recipes.
-In my opinion, when something is pretty darn good, you stick to it!
-I’ve tested this vanilla cupcake recipe about a million times (a pretty fabulous job if you ask me and my family approves!) and have adapted it in so many different ways.
+I use this vanilla cupcake recipe as a base for several cupcakes.
+In my opinion, when something is good, you stick to it!
+I’ve tested this vanilla cupcake recipe about a million times and have adapted it in so many different ways.
 You can make a small batch cupcake recipe or turn them into a mini cupcake recipe.

 - Sugar: I use granulated sugar for this recipe, but if you choose to reduce the sugar I cannot guarantee the same results.
 Fun fact.
 Sugar is not just used as a sweetener, sugar helps with leavening, moisture and tenderness, so I advise you to follow the recipe as is for maximum results.